 These turnips pair with everything from your Thanksgiving roasted turkey to a seared bavette steak.
 For a complimentary side try shaved brussels sprouts, slow-roasted winter tomatoes, or a simple fresh green bean recipe.

-- Use fresh herbs, not dried herbs, we don't want them to burn while roasting.
+- Use fresh herbs, not dried herbs, you don't want them to burn while roasting.

 - Do not use a lid or aluminum foil to cover the pan.
 The turnips should be roasted uncovered.

 - Most people prefer to peel the mature turnips.
-Technically it isn't required, just suggested because the outer layer can become fibrous.
+Technically, it isn't required, just suggested because the outer layer can become tough.

 Leftover roasted turnips should be stored in an airtight container in the fridge for 3 to 5 days.
 Reheat in the oven at 350 F degrees or in the microwave.